-8. Sickness Before and During a Holiday
+7. Sickness before and during a holiday

-Should an employee be incapacitated for work due to sickness or injury during any period of pre-booked annual leave (whether in whole or in part) TfN may, in its absolute discretion, reimburse the period of annual leave entitlement lost due to incapacity.
-Employees do not have any contractual right to reimbursement and, before considering whether reimbursement is appropriate in the circumstances, they must deliver to TfN relevant medical notification covering the period of incapacity.
+Should an employee be incapacitated for work due to sickness or injury during any period of pre-booked annual leave (whether in whole or in part) TfN may in its absolute discretion reimburse the period of annual leave entitlement lost due to incapacity.
+Employees do not have any contractual right to reimbursement and, before considering whether reimbursement is appropriate in the circumstances, they must deliver to the TfN relevant medical notification covering the period of incapacity.

-If an employee is absent from work due to sickness immediately prior to a period of authorised leave and their sickness continues into the authorised leave period, they may be permitted to delay their leave.
-This will only be permitted with the authorisation of the Head of HR and providing the employee provides relevant medical notification from a doctor or hospital.
+If an employee is absent from work due to sickness immediately prior to a period of authorised holiday and their sickness continues into the authorised holiday period, they may be permitted to delay your holiday.
+This will only be permitted with the authorisation of the Head of HR and providing the employee provide relevant medical notification from a doctor or hospital.

-When you decide to retake the leave, you will be required to follow the normal leave request procedure.
+When you decide to retake the holiday, you will be required to follow the normal holiday request procedure.

-9. Sickness Absence Certification
+8. Sickness Absence Certification

-For absences of up to seven calendar days, a Self-Certification should be completed by the employee.
+For absences of up to seven calendar days - a Self-Certification should be completed by the employee.
 Copies of the form are available from the HR & Skills Representative.
-Alternatively, copies of this form can be obtained from TfN Intranet.
+Alternatively, copies of this form can be obtained from the TfN Intranet.